Supporting All Students, Regardless of Immigration Status

 The UC Office of the President wants you to know that the UC system, including UC Berkeley, is committed to all members of its community.
 The executive orders restricting entry to the United States are contrary to our values.
 President Donald Trump has signed several executive orders on immigration since he took office, including one that triggered an immediate ban on entry to the United States for people from certain Muslim majority nations.
 UC is deeply concerned that these executive orders on immigration create a climate of confusion and fear among members of our community, especially among undocumented students and those of the Muslim faith.
 Like universities across the country, UC is deeply enriched by students, faculty, and scholars from around the world, who come to study, teach, and conduct research.
 It is critical that the United States continues to welcome the best students, scholars, scientists, and engineers of all backgrounds and nationalities.

 Help Support Our Immigrant Students

-The Cal Alumni Association is working closely with the UC Berkeley Office of Government and Community Relations to advocate on issues related to higher education, including comprehensive immigration reform.
-Join Cal Advocacy for the latest updates and to learn more about contacting elected officials to tell them why supporting every Cal student is important to you.
+The Cal Alumni Association is working closely with the UC Berkeley Office of Government and Community Relations and the UC Office of the President to advocate on issues related to higher education, including comprehensive immigration reform.
+Join the UC Advocacy Network for the latest updates and to learn more about contacting elected officials to tell them why supporting every student is important to you.